STEMinds/Eduponics-Mini/README.md

 ![](./images/eduponics_featured.png)

+The Eduponics Mini is ESP32 based smart agriculture modular kit that enables you to build your own smart garden with ease.

 In this repository you'll find all the example code necessary to get started with your Eduponics mini ESP32 learning kit.
 The MQTT client found in the eduponics_mqtt folder can be used with the Eduponics Mini app which is currently available on the Android play store (search for "Eduponics") and soon will be available on the Apple appstore.